AmirShkolnik/DivingCenter/README_v.0.1.md

 - Discovering the latest trends, techniques, and best practices in the world of coffee.
 - Facilitating discussions and exchanges within a supportive coffee-loving community.

-Accessible across various devices and browsers, [**Cups of Joy**](https://cupsofjoy-c2c917eb3f59.herokuapp.com/) aims to demystify the complexities of coffee, making the art of brewing and appreciation accessible to a diverse audience.
+Accessible across various devices and browsers, [**Diving Center**](https://divingspace-900b5a3db777.herokuapp.com) aims to demystify the complexities of coffee, making the art of brewing and appreciation accessible to a diverse audience.
 Whether you're a seasoned barista, a coffee connoisseur, or a curious newcomer, the platform offers tailored resources to support your journey into the world of coffee.

-[**Cups of Joy**](https://cupsofjoy-c2c917eb3f59.herokuapp.com/) envisions fostering a collaborative ecosystem where members can learn, share, and grow together in their love for coffee.
+[**Diving Center**](https://divingspace-900b5a3db777.herokuapp.com) envisions fostering a collaborative ecosystem where members can learn, share, and grow together in their love for coffee.
 By engaging with the platform, users can stay ahead of coffee trends, enhance their brewing skills, and connect with like-minded individuals.
 As the platform evolves, future enhancements will include advanced interactive features, further enriching the user experience and community engagement around the shared passion for coffee.

 # UX - User Experience

-The UX design of Cups Of Joy revolves around creating an immersive and engaging experience for coffee enthusiasts.
+The UX design of Diving Center revolves around creating an immersive and engaging experience for coffee enthusiasts.
 With a focus on community, personalization, and seamless navigation, we aim to provide a delightful journey through the world of coffee.
 Here's a breakdown of our user experience:

 - **Intuitive Navigation:** Our user-friendly interface ensures effortless exploration of articles, reviews, and community contributions, making it easy for users to find their desired content.
-- **Responsive Design:** Whether accessing Cups Of Joy from a desktop, tablet, or mobile device, our responsive layout adapts seamlessly, ensuring a consistent and enjoyable experience across all platforms.
+- **Responsive Design:** Whether accessing Diving Center from a desktop, tablet, or mobile device, our responsive layout adapts seamlessly, ensuring a consistent and enjoyable experience across all platforms.
 - **Engaging Content:** Our articles, reviews, and community posts are crafted to captivate and inform, offering a wealth of knowledge and insights into the art of coffee appreciation.
 - **Personalization:** Users can create personalized accounts, allowing them to save their favorite articles, follow fellow coffee enthusiasts, and curate their own collection of coffee experiences.